Ricky May: Biography

 In 1966, May released another single, "This Little Boy's Gone Rockin'", via RCA (Bluebird Records).
 From March of that year, he hosted the Sydney teen pop music TV series Ten on the Town on TEN-10.
 It ran in direct competition with Bandstand on TCN-9 and Col Joye on ATN-7.
 Walter Learning of The Canberra Times compared the three shows, which "vie for the younger audience" and found that "Bandstand must win hands down" as Col Joye "has no life" and May's show "suffers from over effort on the part of all concerned."

 He issued no further recordings until 1973: a double album with the Julian Lee Orchestra, Fats Enough, on ABC records.

 In 1974, ABC decided to release a second double album, Just Foolin' Around – A Tribute to Louis Armstrong.
 In 1983, the first half of this album was re-released on CD as A Tribute to the Greats.
 1981 saw the J&B release an album, Ricky May, while ABC Records issued a compilation, The Best of Ricky May, on CD.
 He issued a duet single with Jonathan Coleman, "Built for Comfort (I Ain't Built for Speed)"/"Off the Record", as the Big Boys in 1983.
 In 1986, RCA released a Christmas album, It's the Christmas Man.
 Beyond this point, he concentrated on live cabaret performances and television work.
 He later appeared regularly on Hey Hey It's Saturday.

 In November 1988 there was a golf tournament held in May's honor.

 Awards

 In 1988, May received the Benny Award from the Variety Artists Club of New Zealand, the highest honour available to a New Zealand variety entertainer.

 Death

 On 1 June 1988, Ricky May had a fatal heart attack at the Regent Hotel, Sydney, after getting a standing ovation on the opening night of a new cabaret show.
 He was pronounced dead on arrival at a hospital.
 He was 44 years of age.
-His wife, Colleen Ann May, died on 17 August 2017, aged 75.
+His wife, Colleen Ann May, died on 17 August 2017, aged 75, leaving behind the couple's daughter, Shani, who later spoke about her mother's involvement with the Falun Gong new religious movement after her father's death in a 2020 interview with ABC News.